How to Unlock iPhone with iTunes

 It's a good idea to set a passcode to secure your iPhone 7.
 You want to make sure your kids photos, business contacts, working documents and texts are protected solidly.
 If someone enters an incorrect passcode, your phone refuse to unlock.
 That's great!

-What if the iPhone 7 pops up an "iPhone is disabled" message after you enter wrong passcode in a row yourself?
+What if the iPhone 7 pops up an "iPhone is unavailable" or disabled message after you enter wrong passcode in a row yourself?
 Is it possible to unlock disabled iPhone 7 (Plus) if you forgot passcode?

 Fortunately, regardless of whatever reason gets you locked out of your iPhone, there're ways to restore your phone to full functionality.
 In this article, we'll explain why your iPhone 7 is disabled, and go over several different options you have to reset a disabled iPhone 7.